 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Kiromic, LifeStance, MINISO, and Co-Dx and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Kiromic BioPharma, Inc. (NASDAQ: KRBP), LifeStance Health Group, Inc. (NASDAQ: LFST), MINISO Group Holding Limited (NYSE: MNSO), and Co-Diagnostics, Inc. (NASDAQ: CODX).
+NEW YORK, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Kiromic BioPharma, Inc. KRBP, LifeStance Health Group, Inc. LFST, MINISO Group Holding Limited MNSO, and Co-Diagnostics, Inc. CODX.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: June 25, 2021 – August 13, 2021 or pursuant to the Company's July 2, 2021 IPO